 Will you be sharing the session recordings with participants?

-No, we are not sending recordings to participants after the sessions.
+No, we are not sending recordings to participants after the group sessions.
 The intention is to practice presence, and experience the course in the moment, focusing on improvisation and real-time feedback.
-One-on-one sessions will be recorded however and shared.
+One-on-one sessions will be recorded however and shared upon request.

 What if I cannot make it to a session?